MotionCrafter: Dense Geometry and Motion Reconstruction with a 4D VAE: Related Work

 \paragraph{Scene Flow Estimation} Early works define point correspondences as optical flow estimation in pixel space~\cite{horn1981determining,brox2004high,bruhn2005lucas,ilg2017flownet,teed2020raft}.
 One popular pipeline is to directly estimate dense pixel-wise correspondences in a coarse-to-fine manner~\cite{dosovitskiy2015flownet,ilg2017flownet,sun2018pwc,teed2020raft}.
 However, such a coarse-to-fine strategy may fail in the presence of large motions or occlusions~\cite{revaud2015epicflow}.
 More recently, GMFlow~\cite{Xu_2022_CVPR,xu2023unifying} proposes to reformulate optical flow estimation as a global matching problem rather than local regression.
 The follow-ups~\cite{huang2022flowformer,shi2023flowformer++} also use transformer-based neural networks to model the global correlations.
 However, these methods still deal with 2D point correspondences in image space.
-In contrast, we address the 3D scene flow estimation in world space.
-Some researchers also explore to estimate 3D \emph{scene flow} directly from image pairs, examples including RAFT-3D~\cite{teed2021raft}, SpatialTracker~\cite{SpatialTracker}, SceneTracker~\cite{wang2025scenetracker} and TAPVid-3D~\cite{koppula2024tapvid}.
-More closely related to our work, several recent works~\cite{sucar2025dynamic,st4rtrack2025,jin2024stereo4d} explore to reconstruct dynamic 3D geometry, along with 3D scene flow estimation in world space.
+In contrast, we address 3D scene flow estimation in world space.
+Some researchers have also explored estimating 3D \emph{scene flow} directly from image pairs, including RAFT-3D~\cite{teed2021raft}, SpatialTracker~\cite{SpatialTracker}, SceneTracker~\cite{wang2025scenetracker}, and TAPVid-3D~\cite{koppula2024tapvid}.
+More closely related to our work, several recent works~\cite{sucar2025dynamic,st4rtrack2025,jin2024stereo4d} explore reconstructing dynamic 3D geometry, along with 3D scene flow estimation in world space.
 However, they process only two images at a time and require post-processing to refine the results.